 Who We Are, What We Do

-The Charles H. Dyson School of Applied Economics and Management is a large and diverse School in the College of Agriculture and Life Sciences and the College of Business at Cornell University in Ithaca, New York.
+The Charles H. Dyson School of Applied Economics and Management is a large and diverse school in the College of Agriculture and Life Sciences and the Cornell SC Johnson College of Business at Cornell University in Ithaca, New York.
 Our 45 tenured and tenure-stream faculty and 16 non-tenure-stream faculty are internationally known scholars with training in the fields of applied economics and management science.
 The Dyson community also includes approximately 700 undergraduates, 90 graduate students, and 50 members of the professional, academic, and support staff.

 Since its inception in 1909, the Dyson School (formerly the Department of Applied Economics and Management) has earned a national and international reputation for its unique combination of quality and breadth in research, undergraduate and graduate education, extension, and outreach.
 As part of the nation's only Ivy League institution with a land grant heritage, the school has flourished and evolved over the last century with a mission to engage in "frontier research and innovative education/outreach that inform and foster the public stewardship and private management of businesses, organizations, livelihoods, and natural resources."